-You don’t have to be the biggest, the fittest, the toughest or the bendiest to do Seido Karate – it’s open to anyone.
+You don’t have to be the biggest, the fittest, the toughest or the bendiest to do Seido Karate.
+We don’t care about any of that stuff!
 Like all good martial arts, Seido is about personal development through physical and mental training.
 It’s about helping students find their own non-quitting attitude and to achieve something really special.
 Seido Karate Whangarei is run by 6th degree black belts Rob Forlong and Bronwyn Dalley, and they will help you on your Seido journey.

 Seido Karate is a traditional Japanese style of karate, established in 1976.
 Our founder, Kaicho (Grandmaster) Tadashi Nakamura is now a 9th degree black belt, and chairs the World Seido Karate Organization, based in New York.
 Seido translates as ‘sincere way’.
 At is heart are the three principles of love, respect and obedience.
 Its emblem is the plum blossom, which is also the family emblem of Kaicho Nakamura.